samtietjen/mapped-system/packages/mapped-components/README.md

 // <div class="box-size-large"></div>
 ```

 If the value is an array then a responsive class will be added for each item.
+This was inspired by [Brent Jackson's approach in Styled System](https://styled-system.com/responsive-styles/).

 ```jsx
 <Box size={[1, 2, 3]} />